 Dive experience: All divers must affirm that they are fit to dive in the Philippines, including physical fitness, dive skills and experience.
 The individual diver is the best person to judge their own fitness.

-Cruise price per person includes: Cabin accommodation with air-conditioning, breakfast, lunch, dinner (except final night), snacks, water, soft drinks and hot drinks, local wine and beer, local airport transfers, dives (as detailed in the cruises above), 4 experienced English-speaking divemasters per full boat, tanks, weights and weightbelts.
+Cruise price per person includes: Cabin accommodation with air-conditioning, breakfast, lunch, dinner (except final night), snacks, water, soft drinks and hot drinks, local wine and beer, local airport transfers, dives (as detailed in the cruises above), 4 experienced English-speaking divemasters per full boat, tanks, weights and weightbelts, all taxes.

 Cruise price per person excludes (mandatory, unless customer provides own): Scuba equipment (complete set incl dive computer US$ 225 per week), dive computer, port/park fees - Tubbataha 7 and 10 nights trip US$ 150, Tubbataha transition trip US$ 210, Visayas 7 nights US$ 100 per week, Visayas 10 nights US$ 125, Oslob (when visited) US$ 30.
 With effect from 1 April 2022, a fuel surcharge will apply to all cruises (7 nights US$ 200, 10 nights US$ 285).
 Unless otherwise stated, all the listed items need to be paid on arrival (cash or credit card).

 Optional extras: Nitrox fills for enriched air certified divers (7 nights US$ 100, 10 nights US$ 150), torch ( US$ 8 per night), 15 liter tanks (7 nights US$ 75, 10 nights US$ 120 ), dive insurance, dinner on the final evening of the cruise.
 Unless otherwise stated, all the listed items need to be paid on arrival.